Tips for selecting an eye doctor

-- Ideal vision can be achieved only if the lenses are customized for the way you wear them.
+- Ideal vision can only be achieved if the lenses are customised for the way you wear them.
 Many eye doctors use i.Terminal® by ZEISS to measure the distance of the lenses from your eyes, and the tilt and wrap of the frame as you wear it.
 These measurements are taken with an accuracy of 1/10th of a millimeter, and are incorporated into the design of your lenses.

 - When inquiring about services, ask what types of lenses the practice offers as all lenses are not created equal.
 The lens choice can make a big difference in the quality of your visual experience.

 - Be sure to get a copy of your prescription should you need to replace your glasses while you are on vacation or traveling.

 The ZEISS Online Vision Check How well do you see contrast and color?
 Check your vision quickly and simply here!